Transition Deadline To ICD-10 Is October 1, 2015

-The implementation of the transition to ICD-10 Code Sets has been delayed by federal law (HR 4302) until at least October 1, 2015.
+The implementation of the mandatory transition to ICD-10 Code Sets has been set by federal law (HR 4302) as October 1, 2015.
+This implementation affects all HIPAA-covered entities.

-While the Georgia Department of Community Health (DCH) will comply with this federal law, the department will continue its initiative for system remediation, internal and external testing, and provider awareness and provider education as scheduled.
+The Georgia Department of Community Health (DCH) is continuing its initiative for system remediation, internal and external testing, and provider awareness and provider education.

-DCH encourages all providers, trading partners, clearinghouses and other stakeholders affected by the federally mandated transition to continue moving forward with transition plans.
+DCH encourages all providers, trading partners, clearinghouses and other stakeholders affected by the federally mandated transition to continue moving forward with transition plans to meet the compliance deadline of October 1, 2015.

 In health care, coding systems are used to differentiate diagnoses and procedures in virtually all treatment settings.
 These codes are integrated in systems and business processes in provider organizations and health plans, as well as allied businesses.
 Proper coding is essential in all reimbursement and claim processes.